zowe/docs-site/docs/user-guide/cli-install-configure-zosmf-security.md

 :::note

 - For systems that are secured by RACF, ensure that the TRUSTED attribute is assigned to the CEA started task.
-- To enable Zowe client-side components **(Is "Zowe client-side components" correct?)** to authenticate to z/OSMF using certificates, security administrators can configure the certificates for users of Zowe client-side components **(Is "Zowe client-side components" correct?)**.
+- To enable Zowe client-side components to authenticate to z/OSMF using certificates, security administrators can configure the certificates for users of Zowe client-side components.
 For more information, see [Using the z/OSMF REST services](https://www.ibm.com/docs/en/zos/2.2.0?topic=guide-using-zosmf-rest-services) in the IBM Documentation.

 :::